How to Use a Pool Valve Actuator

 Turn off and remove electrical equipment entirely from any hazardous space before doing any maintenance.
 Always choose caution over all else.

 Using a pool actuator isn’t as complicated as one might think.
 You need to determine the type and model of actuator you need before making your purchase.
+If you cannot install the actuator yourself, contact your pool professionals to do the job right.

 Scroll to Top